jdang00/little-resource/content/Personal Guides and Tips/Class Officers.md

 Justin Dang

-One of the first things a class does is elect their class officers within the first week of classes.
-This decision may seem arbitrary, misguided, and ill-timed.
-In once sense, this might be the case:
+Within the first week of school, your class will be electing 4 officers.
+This decision may seem a bit arbitrary, rushed, and ill-timed.
+In one sense, it's true:

 - You're electing classmates who you've known for less than a few weeks.
 - No one really understands the positions these classmates will be elected to.